indranilia/alzheimers/README.md

 This project attempts to explore the applications of different models in classifying and predicting Alzheimer's.

 ## Datasets
-The first dataset contains cross-sectional MRI data of young, middle-agen, nondemented and demented older adults.
+The first dataset contains cross-sectional MRI data of young, middle-aged, nondemented and demented older adults.
 A total of 416 subjects ages 18 to 96 underwent single-session MRI-scans.
 100 of the subjects have a clinically diagnozed Alzheimer's.

 The second dataset contains longitudinal data of 150 adults ages 60 to 96 with and without diagnosed Alzheimer's.
 Each subject was scanned at least twice with 1 year between the scans.
 64 of the subjects had been diagnozed with Alzheimer's at the time of their first visits.